peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 results may also be reused, depending on the actual implementation of the solution.

-### Diminising Performance Gain of Temporal Subsampling
+### Diminishing Performance Gain of Temporal Subsampling

 \begin{figure}
 \centering